Army Ranger Wing: Selection and training

 Candidates must be serving members of the Permanent Defence Forces (PDF) from any of the three branches (Army, Air Corps or Naval Service).
 The candidate must be medically fit and have attained the rank of at least 3 Star Private (or equivalent).
-There is no age limit to attempt selection.
+There is no age limit to attempt selection, however a candidate is only allowed to attempt it three times.
+Candidates may fail 3 out of the 9 basic fitness tests however if they fail any of the psychological tests (such as fear of enclosed spaces) they will be expelled from selection and returned to unit.
 Selection has been open to females since 1984, however, none have been successful.
 Usually 40 to 80 candidates attempt selection annually.

 The ARW recently revised its selection and assessment procedures combining the previous Selection course & Basic Skills course into a new single course named the Special Operations Force Qualification Course (SOFQ).
 The SOFQ is conducted over 10 months (40 weeks).
 The Selection Course had been conducted over 3 weeks after being reduced in 2006 from 4 weeks.
 The Basic Skills course had been conducted over 5 months.

 The SOFQ is divided into 5 modules: